TopBiketoursPortugal/TopBikeToursPortugal/content/tours/douro-wine-tour-easy.md

       lng: "-7.23094225"
     title: "Day 4: Figueira de Castelo Rodrigo – Marialva (60 km)"
   - day: "5"
-    description: "EspExpect some challenges as you will pass by Mêda and Ranhados, the highest points of this route.
-From this stage on, we will enjoy the unique mountain carved landscapes, that which portraits the inhabitants of Douro, where vineyards stand the test of time.ere alguns desafios a medida que passará por Mêda e Ranhados, os pontos mais elevado deste percurso.
+    description: "Expect some challenges as you will pass by Mêda and Ranhados, the highest points of this route.
+From this stage on, we will enjoy the unique mountain carved landscapes, that which portraits the inhabitants of Douro, where vineyards stand the test of time.
+Choose the longest route and enjoy Trancoso village.
+With a past that parallels the history of Portugal, Trancoso is a town whose narrow streets and stone houses preserve the medieval atmosphere  Hotel 4 *: [Penedono
-      Desde estes pontos, poderá desfrutar das paisagens únicas das montanhas, que transborda o retrato dos habitantes durienses, onde os vinhares resistem ao teste do tempo.
-Hotel 4 *: [Penedono Hotel](http://www.hotelmedieval.pt/)"
+      Hotel](http://www.hotelmedieval.pt/)"
     location:
       lat: "40.98965764"
       lng: "-7.39509343"
-    title: "Day 5: Marialva – Penedono (27 km)"
+    title: "Day 5: Marialva – Penedono (27 km or 72 km)"
   - day: "6"
     description: 'Enjoy a free day, or cycle a loop, to get to know surrounding villages.
 In case you opt for cycling, you will leave Penedono and find